-When you hear Virtual Reality Prototyping, do you think gaming somewhat instantly? if you do, you are not alone.
-But the reality of VR is that there are many other applications for this technology in many industries, not just gaming.
-From shopping to marketing, training and communication, collaboration and more.
-One of our TOP priorities to our clients, is to deliver on the promise to reduce development risk to their products and increase the chances of commercial success.
+One of our top priorities is to deliver on our promise to reduce development risk related to our clients’ products and increase their chances of commercial success.
 So, how does VR help us deliver on that promise?
 First, we would need to talk about the “challenges” product development faced two decades ago.

 Virtual Reality Prototyping: 50k in Savings